Checklist of Thyroid Symptoms in Women + What to do About it

 Alternatively, you might be able to find local physicians who can help you by searching for other blogs or articles.

-Please note that it may be difficult to find Doctors like the ones I am referring to, and it may take some time and patience on your part.
+Please note that it may be difficult to find Doctors like the ones I am referring to, and it may take some time and patience on your part but I've created a free resource to help with the process which you can access here.

 Step #3.
 Take Targeted Supplements